 - Avocado - For this low-FODMAP guacamole recipe, I use Hass avocados.
 These have pebbly skin with smooth, buttery flesh, ideal for creamy avocado dip.

-- Cucumber - I use Lebanese cucumber.
-Use it with skin on.
+- Cucumber - Use Lebanese cucumbers with skin on.
 I like grating the cucumber rather than using chunks.
 Go with the ones that suit you.

-- Carrot - Grate the carrot to have more crunch and texture.
+- Carrot - Grated carrot gives more crunch and texture in each bite.

 See the recipe card for quantities.